dart-archive/rpc/README.md

 handle it in the backend, min/max value of an `int` property, and whether a property is required.

-For `int` properties the `format` field is used to specific the size of the integer.
+For `int` properties the `format` field is used to specify the size of the integer.
 It can take the values `int32`, `uint32`, `int64` or `uint64`.
 The 64-bit variants will be represented as `String` in the JSON objects.